 The Future of Machine Learning in Cybersecurity?

 The area of cybersecurity has several key improvements to receive from machine learning in the following years.
-Advanced threat identification is set to become even more refined, allowing for the identification of subtle and complex threats.
+Advanced threat identification set to become even more refined, allowing for the identification of subtle and complex threats.
 Automated incident response will enable faster threat mitigation with minimal human intervention.

 Final Thoughts